Feuerfuchs/sass-ignis/README.md

 Ignis' main feature is its BEM system which was developed over the course of two years.
 Features include:

-- Full [BEM](https://en.bem.info/) and [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) support, i.e. namespaced blocks, suffixes, states, and so on.
+- **Full [BEM](https://en.bem.info/) and [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) support:** Namespaced blocks, suffixes, states, and so on.
-- Robustness: Most selector-related operations use SASS' native selector functions instead of manual parsing and assembling.
+- **Robustness:** Most selector-related operations use Sass' native selector functions instead of manual parsing and assembling.
-- Quality: All mixins generate optimal selectors with a minimal degree of specificity.
+- **Quality:** All mixins generate optimal selectors with a minimal degree of specificity.
-- Safety: All mixins perform checks if they are used correctly.
+- **Safety:** All mixins perform checks if they are used correctly.
-- Flexibility: Mix BEM selectors and other selectors however you like — the BEM system will adapt.
+- **Flexibility:** Mix BEM selectors and other selectors however you like — the BEM system will adapt.
-- Strictness: The BEM system allows you to define rules that control how the BEM mixins may or may not be used.
+- **Strictness:** The BEM system allows you to define rules that control how the BEM mixins may or may not be used.

 Below is a basic example showing how the BEM system can be used: